 Denver Tours & Accommodations

-If you are seeking a tour of the area, you might consider this Rocky Mountain Half-Day Explorer Trip which will take you to Red Rocks Amphitheater, Evergreen, Lookout Mountain, and Buffalo Bill’s Grave.
+If you are seeking a tour of the area, you might consider this Red Rocks and Foothills Half-Day Guided Tour which will take you to Red Rocks Amphitheatre, Evergreen, Lookout Mountain, and Buffalo Bill’s Grave.

 Boulder is Denver’s neighbor to the northwest, and while the two used to be completely separate cities with nearly thirty miles separating them, suburban creep has nearly connected the two in recent decades; they almost feel like one big city when one drives between them.
 But, even with that said, the two cities have very different personalities.